liquidweb/liquidweb-cli/README.md

 Flags:
-      --config string        config file (default is $HOME/.liquidweb-cli.yaml) -h, --help                 help for lw
+      --config string        config file (default is $HOME/.liquidweb-cli.yaml) -h, --help                 help for lw-cli`
       --use-context string   forces current context, without persisting the context change

-Use "lw [command] --help" for more information about a command.
+Use "lw-cli [command] --help" for more information about a command.
 ```
 ## Obtaining prebuilt binaries